How FreeAgent supports automatic enrolment for workplace pensions

 Once you've run payroll for the month immediately before your staging date, your payroll dashboard will highlight which of your employees FreeAgent thinks are eligible for auto-enrolment based on their dates of birth and qualifying earnings.

-Next, complete the details in the ‘pension auto-enrolment’ section of the employee’s payroll profile.
-For eligible employees who are making contributions, select ‘yes’ and ‘making pension contributions’.
+Next, complete the details in the ‘Pension auto-enrolment’ section of the employee’s payroll profile.
+For eligible employees who are making contributions, select ‘Yes’ to 'Are they eligible?' and ‘Yes, making pension contributions’ to 'Are they making contributions?'.

 If you’re using a pension scheme from Now:Pensions, enter the employee contribution in the ‘net pay contributions’ field.